 1 But the San Fernando Valley does.
-Of course, we share Los Angeles County resources, which keeps us centered as 3 a community of interest, such as The County health department.
-Never was it more apparent how separate Simi 4 5 Valley is from the rest of us than during this pandemic.
-There are two separate sets of rules for each of 6 7 these counties.
-Our Assembly and Congressional Reps would best represent us if there was one set of 8 9 guidelines for their jurisdictions.
+Of course, we share 2 Los Angeles County resources, which keeps us centered as 3 a community of interest, such as The County health 4 department.
+Never was it more apparent how separate Sim 5 Valley is from the rest of us than during this pandemic.
+6 There are two separate sets of rules for each of 7 these counties.
+Our Assembly and Congressional Reps 8 would best represent us if there was one set of 9 guidelines for their jurisdictions.
 10 I also urge the Commission to consider keeping our 11 valleys whole by including the parts of Lancaster and 12 Quartz Hill that are currently excluded, and by adding 13 more of the northern part of San Fernando Valley, which 14 all share commuting infrastructure and county resources 15 in common.
 16 MR. MANOFF: Thirty seconds.
 17 UNIDENTIFIED SPEAKER: In summary, the 25th 18 Congressional District should comprise of Los Angeles 19 County Communities only and not the Simi Valley in 20 Ventura County, nor any cities in Kern County.
-And hear 21 a word about Assembly Districts --22 MR. MANOFF: Fifteen seconds.
-2.3 UNIDENTIFIED SPEAKER: -- again because of the 24 valley bowls 8038 should include Canyon County.
-And then remainder of L.A.
+And hear 21 a word about Assembly Districts 22 MR. MANOFF: Fifteen seconds.
+23 UNIDENTIFIED SPEAKER: again because of the 24 valley bowls 8038 should include Canyon County.
+And then 25 8036 could begin just east of this and include the remainder of L.A.
 County to the east of the 14 Freeway.